alec-flowers/visual_intelligence/README.md

 pip3 install -r requirements.txt
 ```

+## Data Download
+1. To use our data go to [DATA LINK](https://drive.google.com/drive/folders/1JxBM7r1Y8j3aFGCrnUgBDihJm51d70NA?usp=sharing)
+and download the `train_text_pickled_data.zip`.
+Note it is 6.5 GB.

+2. Place this into the `data folder` and unzip.

+This will add folders `train`, `test`, and `pickled_data` to your folder structure.
+These are necessary to run the code
+and if you don't have these folders `pose_utils.py` will complain.

 ## Running our Code

 You can run a showcase of our correction system in this
 [jupyter notebook](https://gitlab.com/aglavac/cs-503-visual-intelligence/-/blob/main/notebooks/pose_correction_pipeline.ipynb).

+You can add your own images under the test folder to see how it works on you!
+0 signifies an incorrect pose and 1 a correct pose.

 If you are interested in rerunning the individual steps we display there, this is how you would do it.